client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 compatibile since they intentionally restrict features, but it also means it's small, and in general more secure (less surface area, less cruft from decades of development).
-Many users will never know the difference, especially since it comes with a package manager and all the greatest hits of OSS are available.
+Many users will never know the difference, especially since Alpine comes with a package manager and all the greatest hits of OSS are available.

 As a Host OS, it uses a hardened [GRSecurity kernel](https://grsecurity.net), and